Long-range Rocket Tracking and Spacecraft Imaging

-MARS is the nation's civilian leader in high-resolution, long range mobile tracking and imaging.
-MARS has provided NASA, the Department of Defense, and the commercial space sectors with exceptional visible wavelength, infrared, and spectral imaging services for almost two decades.
-MARS offers the highest quality imaging and superior technology using multiple ground-based Kineto Tracking Mounts (KTMs) with automatic tracking, and the only commercially available gyrostabilized KTM for surveillance of aerospace vehicles from any ship in the Pacific or Atlantic Ocean.
+MARS is the nation's civilian leader in long-range telescopic tracking and imaging of rockets, spacecraft, and suborbital launch vehicles.
+The MARS team has provided NASA, the Department of Defense, commercial space sectors, and media worldwide with exceptional long-range telescopic imaging for almost two decades.
+MARS offers the highest quality imaging and superior technology using multiple ground-based Kineto Tracking Mounts (KTMs) with automatic tracking, and the only commercially available gyrostabilized KTM for imaging space vehicles from any ship in the Pacific or Atlantic Ocean.

-Large, custom optics provide more pixels on target and better Point Spread Functions (PSFs) than exsiting tracking telescopes.
-Primary areas of expertise include scientific quality ascent imagery and flight documentation, infrared thermography, multispectral reentry signature documentation, on-orbit spacecraft imaging, and hypersonic boundary layer transition imaging.
+Large, custom optics provide more pixels on target and better Point Spread Functions (PSFs) than existing tracking telescopes.
+Primary areas of expertise include scientific quality ascent imagery and safety of flight documentation, infrared thermography, multispectral reentry signature documentation, on-orbit spacecraft imaging, and hypersonic vehicle imaging.
 MARS owns and operates its own fleet of ground-based, sea-based, and air-based tracking telescopes.
 High-Speed 3-Dimensional vehicle and parachute imaging are also a specialty.

 MARS Scientific Image of SpaceX Pad Abort Test, 0.74 seconds prior to SuperDraco Engine Shutdown.
 Higher Resolution image available upon request.